TV Pop Diaries

 Long Tall Sally

 Their menagerie of managers bagged The Kinks the best TV show of its era to promote the band's first 45.
-According to a Melody Maker report at the time they played live, while photos have them playing at the bottom of one of the studio's famous spiral staircases with Pete Quaife and Mick Avory on a large podium and the Davies brothers between them and the camera.
+According to a Melody Maker report at the time they played live, while photos have them playing at the bottom of one of the studio's famous spiral staircases with Pete Quaife and Mick Avory on a large podium at the back and the Davies brothers out front.
 Despite the perfect promotional spot it didn't help.
 It didn't sell, and to be honest it was a poor single.
 They would have to wait until late July and You Really Got Me until they could outrage parents properly.

 Led Zeppelin